Pinaki82/Tulu-C-IDE/README.md

 ![ZeroDollarBOL-EOL](https://user-images.githubusercontent.com/16861933/103245541-82923f80-4986-11eb-8317-f60a45f71e3f.gif)

 # Custom Keymaps and Keyboard Shortcuts
-### The following commands can come handy if inserted to the Vim Commandline in Command Mode:
+### The following commands can come in handy if typed into the Vim Commandline in Command Mode:

 `:help index`